lukereding/book_notes/models_for/communicating.md

 Probably the best book on communication I know of is (oddly) _made is stick_.
 I keep coming back to it as a resource that covers all the major topics and models for communicating.

 Most design books are often fundamentally communication books.
 Don Norman's book, especially _The Design of Future Things_, outline fundamental concepts of communication that have made their way here.

+I was glad to see a ton of overlap between this list and the chapter in _Cracking the PM Career_ on communication.